aleixabuli/money-recruitment-be-test/README.md

 ##TODO:
 There is some thinks that, if I had more time, I would do:
 - Create a good management of the exceptions, so when the API returns an error, will show a proper message description and also a CORRECT `StatusCode`
+- Review another time the `GET api/v1/calendar` Calendar Controller endpoint.
+The code written there can be more readable and can be improved in terms of performance
 - Do more tests in the VacationalRental.Api.Tests project
 - Create the optional PUT endpoint
-- Review another time the `GET api/v1/calendar` Calendar Controller endpoint.
-The code written there can be more readable and can be improved in terms of performance
 - I do not had enough time to do a good tests in Postman.
-I know how Postman works and all the possibilities that offers, using the `Pre-requests` scripts and the `Tests`
+I know how Postman works and all the possibilities that offers, using the `Pre-requests` scripts and the `Tests` you can configure your Postman tests as a complement of the standard code tests

 -----------------------------------------------------------